 Cholesterol: This medication may increase cholesterol and triglyceride levels.
 Your doctor may monitor these levels while you are taking this medication.
 If you have high cholesterol or triglyceride levels, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Drowsiness/reduced alertness: People taking desvenlafaxine should not drive a car or perform hazardous tasks until they determine that this medication does not impair their ability to perform these tasks safely.
+Drowsiness/reduced alertness: If you are taking desvenlafaxine, do not drive a car or perform hazardous tasks until you have determined that this medication does not impair your ability to perform these tasks safely.

 Heart and other blood vessel disease: If you have heart disease or blood vessel disease in the brain (e.g., history of a stroke), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.